Who Was Joseph Pilates?

 These mechanized beds were the forerunners of the spring-based exercise machines, such as the Cadillac and the Universal Reformer, for which the Pilates method is known today.
 Pilates legend has it that during the great flu epidemic of 1918, not a single one of the soldiers under his care died.
 He credited his technique (which he called "Contrology") for the prisoners' strength and fitness — remarkable under the less than optimum living conditions of internment camps, which were hit especially hard by this deadly flu.

-At this point Pilates decided to emigrate to the United States.
+After the war Pilates returned to Germany, where he worked for a few years training police officers and collaborating with dancers and other experts in physical exercise.
+However, around 1925 he decided to emigrate to the United States.
 He met his future wife and dedicated teaching partner, Clara, on the boat to New York City.
 Together they opened the first Body Contrology Studio on Eighth Avenue at 56th Street in Manhattan, in the same building as a number of dance studios.

 For the rest of his life, he continued to develop his exercise system and to create new pieces of equipment for it.
 In this task he was evidently not only inventive, but also resourceful.
 It is said that his first Barrel was constructed from a beer keg, and he used the metal hoops from the keg to make his first Magic Circle.